History of the Supreme Court of Canada: Initial composition of the Court

-First cases of the Court

-The court was inaugurated on November 18, 1875.
-However, there was a paucity of appeals to the Court in its first year.
-Thus, on the first sitting of the Court on Monday, January 17, 1876, the Court adjourned immediately as there was no case before the bench.

-That April the Court was given a reference question from the Canadian Senate (in Re "The Brothers of the Christian Schools in Canada").
-The Senate asked the Court if a bill entitled "An Act to incorporate the Brothers of the Christian Schools in Canada" was within the authority of the federal government to enact.
-Only four Justices were in attendance.
-Justices Ritchie, Strong, and Fournier held, without providing reasons, that the bill was within exclusive provincial authority.
-Chief Justice Richards abstained, expressing doubts as to whether the Court had jurisdiction to hear references of private members' bills.
-It was not until June 1876 that the Court heard its first case with Kelly v.
-Sulivan (which was given the court file number one).

 Location of the Court

 For its first five years of existence, the Court moved around among various vacant rooms in the Parliament buildings, including most notably the Railway Committee Room.

-Permanent accommodations were not provided until 1882, when they moved into a refurbished building on the southwest corner of the West Block of Parliament Hill (facing Bank Street).
+In 1882, the Court moved into permanent accommodations in the refurbished building on the southwest corner of the West Block of Parliament Hill (facing Bank Street).
 The building was originally designed by Thomas Seaton Scott, Chief Dominion Architect, and was constructed in 1873 as workshops and stables for the government.
-It was renovated with a design by Thomas Fuller in 1881 for the Supreme Court, which shared the building for six years with the National Art Gallery.
+It was renovated with a design by Thomas Fuller in 1881 for the Supreme Court, which shared the building for six years with the National Art Gallery from 1882 until 1887.
 However, complaints were lodged against the building by its occupants, listing problems such as a pervasive "dreadful smell", poor ventilation, small space, lack of offices, and distance to the parliamentary library.
 In 1890, a new wing extending North of the building was constructed providing a basement, two additional storeys, and an attic, which nearly doubled the size of the courthouse facilities.
+The expansion cost $30,457 which was more than three times the initial budget.
+This expansion was against the wishes of Chief Justice Ritchie, who sought a new suitable building rather than expanding the building that did not fit the Court's needs.
+However, the Minister of Public Works Hector-Louis Langevin was an opponent of a new building, which may have owed to the Court overturning his election victory in 1877.
 The Court occupied this building until 1949, when they moved into a purpose-built building on Wellington Street, west of Parliament.

+The early court did not sit together at a traditional bench, but instead each of the six justices had individual desks.
+Historians Snell and Vaughan note that this structure overlapped the period in the 1880s where the Court was highly fractured and had a lack of "consultation and cooperation".